flexyford/impagination/README.md

 ## Upgrading

-If you are `Impagination` to the `1.0` release.
-Consider checking out the [Migration Guide](https://github.com/flexyford/impagination/MIGRATION.md)
+If you are upgrading `Impagination` to the `1.0` release, consider checking out the [Migration Guide](https://github.com/flexyford/impagination/MIGRATION.md)

 ## Usage